healthchecks/healthchecks/templates/docs/api.md

     In this example, if a check named "Backups" exists, it will be returned.
     Otherwise, a new check will be created and returned.

+start_kw
+:   string, optional, default value: "".

+    Specifies the keywords for classifying inbound email messages as "Start" signals.
+    Separate multiple keywords using commas.

+    Use this field in combination with the `filter_subject` and `filter_body` fields.
+    Setting `filter_subject` to `true` enables filtering on the email subject line, `filter_body` enables filtering on the entire email body.
+SITE_NAME supports both plain text and HTML email messages.

+    Example:

+    <pre>{"filter_subject": true, "start_kw": "STARTED"}</pre>

+    In this example, SITE_NAME classifies the email as a start signal if the Subject line contains the word "STARTED".

 success_kw
 :   string, optional, default value: "".